 In a desperate attempt to achieve perfect skin, I’ve made many mistakes that still make me cringe when I think about it.
 However, before you decide to take matters into your own hands, remember to always ask a physician or a skin expert for advice.
 If we were left to use our own devices, Lord only knows how our skin would look like today.

-In an effort to bypass any skincare hiccups, Dr. Carlos mentioned two common mistakes that many people make: 1.
+In an effort to bypass any skincare hiccups, Dr. Charles mentioned two common mistakes that many people make: 1.
 Overzealous exfoliating and 2.
 Forgetting to apply sunscreen.

-”People are under the misconception that they can aggressively exfoliate away areas of hyperpigmentation,” states Dr. Carlos.
+”People are under the misconception that they can aggressively exfoliate away areas of hyperpigmentation,” states Dr. Charles.
 “This in fact will often times lead to irritation and worsening of lesions.”

 “Another common mistake is forgoing sunscreen use,” he adds.
 “Sunscreen application is critical to prevent further darkening of hyperpigmented lesions.”